NivEz/agentic-rag-exercise/README.md

     -   **Chunk-level summaries**: Summaries for individual document sections
     -   **Document-level summaries**: High-level overview summaries for entire documents
 -   Stores summaries in the summaries collection in ChromaDB

+**Summary Chunking:**

+-   **Chunk size**: 1024 tokens - Larger chunks optimized for summarization tasks
+-   **Chunk overlap**: 200 tokens - Ensures comprehensive coverage when generating summaries
+-   These larger chunks are processed through the MapReduce approach: each chunk is summarized individually, then all summaries are aggregated and summarized again to create document-level summaries

 Both pipelines run during ingestion, creating two separate vector store collections, optimized for different query types.